cpldcpu/PCBFlow/README.md

 The diagram above shows how the individual steps of the flow are connected.
 The starting point is the design (A VHDL source file) in the blue file box.
 In subsequent steps, this design will be transformed by various tools into new intermediate representations (grey).
 To aid this, technology description files and testbenches are needed (orange).
 The output at the end of the flow are the three green files, which describe the PCB layout (Gerber), the part list (BOM) and where the parts have to be placed on the PCB (Pick & Place).

+At the core of the flow is PCBPlace.py, which is a placement and footprint generation tool written in Python.
+The remaining steps could be covered by existing Open-Source Tools.

 Right now, everything is based on shell scripts that have to be invoked manually.
 The numbers in the process boxes indicate the number of the script that performs this step.
 Scripts ending on zero (10,20,30) are mandatory steps for the flow, scripts ending on other digits are optional, e.g. for intermediate simulation.

 The technology description files and additional data reside in subfolders [10_HDL](10_HDL/), [20_SYNTH](20_SYNTH/), [30_PLACE](30_PLACE/).
 [10_HDL](10_HDL/) also holds the design files.